 I. Action Repair

-In our first gallery, you will see (1) Frederic “Ric” Sterry Smith working of the action and beginning the repair of the ivory keys.
+In our first video, you will see (1) Frederic “Ric” Sterry Smith working of the action and beginning the repair of the ivory keys.
 (2) Dressing upright shanks for new hammers.

 Working on the let-off rail.
 (3) Freeing let-off screws.
 (4) Lubricating let-off rail with Teflon.